doverunner/wm-api-request-sample-python/README.md

-# pallycon-wm-api-request-sample
+# DoveRunner Watermark API Request Sample for Python

-This sample is to get specification for PallyCon Watermark APIs for python
+This sample is to get specification for DoveRunner Watermark APIs for python
 <br><br>

 ## Prerequisites